BabatundeOnabajo/2024-ReSAKSS-Data-Challenge/README.md

 # Additional Notes
 1. Some countries, such as Georgia, technically straddle between two continents.
 Where this happens, for the purposes of the spreadsheet "Performance At The Olympics By Country Between 2000-2024", the continent entered into the entry was determined by a coin flip.
 This fact has also been noted in the spreadsheet itself as well as the paper.
+2. The official website for the Olympics omits Eritrea in the Summer Olympics 2000 (Sydney, Australia) for unknown reasons.
+Eritrea made its first debut in 2000.
+The paper acknowledges this error but follows the Olympics website.
+In any event, Eritrea did not win a medal in 2000.

 # Sources